course-details-portlet

 Further on evaluation

-The evaluation of the course will be a written exam, which will contain exercises similar to the ones discussed during the course.
-The evaluation will be graded with pass/fail.
+The evaluation of the course will consist on a written exam, which will contain exercises similar to the ones discussed during the course.
+Additionally, students will be required to submit 4 short assignments throughout the course, which they will need to pass in order to be allowed to take the exam.

 Required previous knowledge